A colonoscopy is a routine test to examine the lining of your bowel, also called the large intestine or colon.

 If you had a sedative, it is a good idea to have someone with you when we explain the results.
 You might not remember all of the details afterwards.

 If you had a biopsy, the laboratory examines the samples of tissue.
 Our clinical team then review the results.
-The review of results is called a virtual clinic and you do not come to this.
 We send you a letter explaining the results and next steps.
 This can take 8 to 10 weeks.

 You and your GP will then receive an outcome letter informing you if you need to return to an outpatient clinic or if you can be discharged back to your GP.